Resources

 Variable Initialization

-Variables in Swift can be initialized with either the let
+Variables in Swift can be initialized with either the let or

-keyword.
+var keyword.
 Variables initialized with let

 cannot be mutated.